OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Step 2.
 Add OpenNebula Repositories
 ================================================================================

-Follow the :ref:`OpenNebula Repositories <repositories>` guide and add software repositories for OpenNebula edition you are going to deploy.
+Follow the :ref:`OpenNebula Repositories <repositories>` guide and add software repositories for the OpenNebula edition you are going to deploy.

 Step 3.
 Add 3rd Party Repositories
 ================================================================================